TritonDataCenter/node-sdc-clients/README.md

 given as environment variable in order to be able to create real machine probes (`MACHINE_UUID` env var).

-Given UFDS, CNAPI and VMAPI are services provided by the default headnode core zones, if the associated IP env variables are not provided, the test suites will set them to the default values into a COAL image running the headnode;
+Given UFDS, CNAPI, NAPI and VMAPI are services provided by the default headnode core zones, if the associated IP env variables are not provided, the test suites will set them to the default values into a COAL image running the headnode; that is:
-that is:

     CNAPI_IP=10.99.99.16
     UFDS_IP=10.99.99.13
     VMAPI_IP=10.99.99.18
+    NAPI_IP=10.99.99.10

 There are no default values pointing to the headnode zones for AMON and CA.
 The default test values for these APIs point to `localhost` so, you may want